Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Data-based control design with performance specifications

-Theorem \ref{thmpp} shows that the solution (\ref{kpp}) of Problem \ref{probpp} is parameterized by a matrix $G$, which provides degrees of freedom to design the stabilizing feedback gain.
-This fact, together with the Bauer-Fike theorem \cite[Theorem~7.2.2]{Golubvan1996}, has been used in different pole placement design methods in the literature (see, e.g., \cite{SchmidPanNgu2014,Varga2000}) to provide robustness properties against model uncertainties.
-This is achieved by minimizing the condition number of the matrix $V(G)$ in (\ref{ppvg}), thereby reducing the sensitivity of the eigenvalues of the closed-loop matrix $A-BK$ with respect to disturbances in its values.
-In \cite{SchmidPanNgu2014} it is shown that a computationally efficient method to incorporate this idea into the pole placement procedure described above is to solve the optimization problem
+Theorem~\ref{thmpp} shows that the solution $K(G)$ of Problem~\ref{probpp} is parameterized by a matrix $G$, which provides degrees of freedom to design the controller.
+This fact has been used in different pole placement design methods to provide robustness against model uncertainties \citep{SchmidPanNgu2014,Varga2000}.
+We now discuss how this procedure is applicable in the case of noisy measurements as in \eqref{noisymes}.
+If Assumption~\ref{assnpe} holds, there exist unique matrices $(\hat A,\hat B)$ such that $\mathcal{H}_{\mathcal{T}}(\dot x(t)) = \hat A \mathcal{H}_{\mathcal{T}}(x(t)) + \hat B \mathcal{H}_{\mathcal{T}}(u) = [ \hat A \;\; \hat B ] $.
+The difference between $(\hat A,\hat B)$ and $(A,B)$ depends on the measurement noise and, hence, using the data $x,\, \dot x$ with $\varepsilon_1,\varepsilon_2 \neq 0$ is analogous to the presence of model uncertainties.
+Following the results in \cite{SchmidPanNgu2014}, a computationally efficient method to robustly place the poles in their desired locations is to solve the optimization problem

-subject to the conditions in Theorem \ref{thmpp}.
-Note that since $V(G)$ can be computed from data (compare (\ref{ppmg})-(\ref{ppvg})), solving this optimization problem can be done in a completely data-based fashion.
-Since the presence of model uncertainties is analogous to the presence of noisy data measurements in our framework, solving the minimization problem (\ref{optprobpp}) provides robustness characteristics to the method proposed in Theorem \ref{thmpp} when the state data is collected from the disturbed system (\ref{nsys}) and/or when the state data is corrupted by measurement noise.
-Methods to solve problem (\ref{optprobpp}) have been developed in the literature.
-For additional details about these methods, as well as about the performance of the proposed procedure, the reader is referred to \cite{SchmidPanNgu2014,SchmidNguPan2011}.